intel/libvpl/CONTRIBUTING.md

 Before submitting your pull requests, please do the following:

+- Make sure your Pull Request includes these three sections in the description

+  - **Issue** - link for the ticket from Jira/HSD/ETC or state the problem
+  - **Solution** - Overview of your approach to solving the problem
+  - **Test** - how you tested the change

+- Make sure you update CHANGELOG.md if the change is important.

 - Make sure your changes are consistent with the [philosophy for contribution](#philosophy-for-contribution).